erobwen/liquid/readme.md

     object.callReevaluatedCached('someMethod', a, b);

 The option of reevaluation will cause the method to only notify readers of the return value of any change, if it is an actual change.

+Lastly, the dependency recording of liquid grants a bonus feature.
+Namley a "blockSideEffects" call that can be used to wrap any Javascript code, so that it is guaranteed not to alter anything in the model.
+It acts as a global write-protection of liquid models not created within the call itself.

 # Real OOP for models